zwerm/composite-bs-client/README.md

 Keep in mind that `StaMP` query messages have a `data` field of type object, and that `Object.assign` *doesn't* merge child object properties.
 If you implement this method, you must make sure to merge the `data` the field as well.
 See `AbstractUserIdLeaf` for an example of this.

+#### `processServerHandshake(serverHandshake: BotSocket.Protocol.Messages.ServerHandshakeData): void`

+This method is for processing the data returned by the BotSocket server as part of it's handshaking.

+The `serverHandshake: BotSocket.Protocol.Messages.ServerHandshakeData` parameter contains the data passed by the server.

 #### `processRenderLetterRequest(renderLetterData: BotSocket.Protocol.Messages.RenderLetterData): void`